 This study provides information allowing for an assessment of the representativeness of the actors involved in the European sectoral social dialogue committee for the inland water transport sector.
 Their relative representativeness legitimises their right to be consulted, their role and effective participation in the European sectoral social dialogue and their capacity to negotiate agreements.

-The conclusion of a new collective agreement in the public sector, an important merger for trade unions, and a new think tank to improve working life for seniors are the main topics of interest in this article.
-This country update reports on the latest developments in working life in Denmark in the second quarter of 2018.
+The agreement between the government and trade unions to enter into a substantive dialogue to resolve disputes in the education sector, the huge increase in workplace-related accidents and the waste collectors’ strike in the Municipality of Strovolos are the main topics of interest in this article.
+This country update reports on the latest developments in working life in Cyprus in the third quarter of 2018.

-A draft law on the right for part-time employees to return to full-time work and the success of the third round of collective bargaining in the public and construction sectors are the main topics of this article.
-This country update reports on the latest developments in working life in Germany in the first quarter of 2018.
+Labour force shortages, companies’ attitudes about the union proposal to shorten working hours and discussions over the minimum wage and wage increases are the main topics of interest in this article.
+This country update reports on the latest developments in working life in the Czech Republic in the third quarter of 2018.

 Eurofound's representativeness studies are designed to allow the European Commission to identify the ‘management and labour’ whom it must consult under article 154 of the Treaty on the Functioning of the European Union (TFEU).
 This series consists of studies of the representativeness of employer and worker organisations in various sectors.

 This series reports on developments in minimum wage rates across the EU, including how they are set and how they have developed over time in nominal and real terms.
 The series explores where there are statutory minimum wages or collectively agreed minimum wages in the Member States, as well as minimum wage coverage rates by gender.